← Back to Complete Guide

 Source How It Works Notes

 Surface / Open Water Swim to the surface.
-Tank refills at 3× depletion rate.
+Tank refills rapidly.
 Always safe at the top.
-Don't forget — the ocean surface is always "up".
+The ocean surface is always "up."

 Base Rooms Any pressurized base module contains air.
 Walk in and breathe.
 Your base is an air pocket.
 You can refill here even at depth.